Flexible Spending Accounts

 To participate, you must enroll each calendar year during the Open Enrollment period.
 You select an amount to put into your FSAs for the coming year.
 The amount you choose will be deducted equally over the course of 24 paychecks throughout the calendar year.

 When you incur a qualifying expense, you submit a claim to the plan administrator, ASIFlex, who will then issue you a reimbursement via check or direct deposit.
+(A debit card is also available for the Health Care FSA.)

 How To Submit Claims